MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/3-onboard-deploy-my-service.md

 recommend that you follow these steps as you plan and execute your own journey to Microsoft Teams voice.

-1. Download the Site Enablement Playbook [Provide Link] for Microsoft Teams Voice.
+1. Download the [Site Enablement Playbook for Voice (Playbook)](https://github.com/MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr/blob/live/Teams/downloads/site-enablement-playbook-for-voice-(playbook).xlsx?raw=true) for Microsoft Teams
+    Voice.

 2. Create a separate copy of the playbook for each site.